ugahn1118/CS490/README.md

 Fully functional system supporting four use-cases:

-Instructor may add questions to a question bank.
+1.Instructor may add questions to a question bank.
-Instructor may select questions from the question bank to create an exam.
+2.Instructor may select questions from the question bank to create an exam.
-Student may take exam, and (after Intructor releases scores).
+3.Student may take exam, and (after Intructor releases scores).
-Student may check exam score and feedback.
+4.Student may check exam score and feedback.